 At first glance volleyball might seem a bit easier to understand than any other team sport.
-After all, there are only twelve players on the court (six players for each side).
+After all, there are only twelve players on the court (six players per team).
 However there is more to comprehend than initially meets the eye and it is important to understand how volleyball positions, player rotations and formations impact how teams play the game.

 To thoroughly understand the difference between locations on court and positions in volleyball, you first need to learn the basic layout of the court.